contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-policy.md

 In this section, we will create two groups epgA and epgB.
 We will create containers with respect to those groups.
 Then, by default, communication between the groups is allowed.
 So, we will create an ICMP deny policy and verify that we are not able to ping between those containers.

-Let's create a Tenant and Network first.
+Let's create a tenant and network first.

 ```
 [vagrant@legacy-swarm-master ~]$ export DOCKER_HOST=tcp://192.168.2.50:2375